 Lakeshore PAWS is a privately owned non-for profit rescue that cares for dogs with treatable medical or behavioral issues.
 Dogs receive the medical care and all of the socialization and behavior support that we can provide in order to thrive in new homes.
 There are no limits placed on dogs in our care for space or time.

-In 2021, Lakeshore PAWS pulled 631 dogs into our facility, adopted out 595, and humanely euthanized 7 dogs.
-We had an average save rate of 98.8%, which means nearly 99% of dogs who enter the shelter have a positive outcome.
+In 2023, Lakeshore PAWS pulled 695 dogs into our facility, adopted out 648, and humanely euthanized 15 dogs for medical or behavioral reasons.
+We had an average save rate of 97.8%, which means nearly 98% of dogs who enter the shelter have a positive outcome.
 To qualify as a No-Kill shelter, the live save rate must be 90% or higher.
 We acknowledge that in cases of animal suffering, humane euthanasia is the most compassionate outcome.
 When a pet demonstrates behavioral concerns that pose a threat to people or other animals, or when they face significant quality-of-life concerns, euthanasia may be considered.